-The Tribunal is not bound by the rules of evidence and may inform itself in any way it considers appropriate, with little formality and technicality and as much speed as required by the Act.
-The Tribunal must, as far as practicable, ensure that all relevant material is disclosed to the Tribunal.
+The Tribunal is not bound by the rules of evidence and may inform itself in any way it considers appropriate.
+The Tribunal must, as far as practicable, ensure all relevant material is disclosed to the Tribunal.

 The Tribunal must take steps to ensure that each party understands the practices and procedure of the Tribunal, the nature of assertions made and the decision made by the Tribunal.